As of August 1st, more countries have been given permission to travel into Greece.

-Effective August 17 2020 until at least August 31 2020, passengers arriving from Belgium, Czech Republic, Netherlands, Spain or Sweden must have a medical certificate with a negative PCR test result issued at most 72 hours before arrival.
+Until at least October 12, passengers arriving from Bulgaria, Romania, Malta, Belgium, Spain, Czech Republic, Poland and Hungary must have a medical certificate with a negative PCR test result issued at most 72 hours before arrival.
 The certificate must be in English.

 ESSENTIAL Traveler Test Updates:

-- Essential/approved travelers from UAE will also need a 72 hour PCR test to enter Greece as of August 12, 2020
+- Permanent Residents of the UAE will also need a 72 hour PCR test to enter Greece as of August 12, 2020

 - Essential/approved travelers from Albania and North Macedonia will also need a 72 hour PCR test to enter Greece as of August 17, 2020